Shirzat-Hesenjan/ssasa2024/README.md

 function `f` implements the 5 steps: $\theta$, $\rho$, $\pi$, $\chi$ and $\iota$.

+Theta:

+    This step involves XORing each bit of the state with a parity bit calculated from the state itself.

+Rho:

+    This step rotates the bits within the state by a specific offset.

+Pi:

+    This step permutes the bits within the state, effectively rearranging them.

+Chi:

+    This step performs a non-linear transformation on the state.

+Iota:

+    This step introduces a round-dependent constant into the state to ensure asymmetry.

 ### Sponge Construction

 - absorbing phase
 - squeezing phase

+#### Absorbing phase

+Determine the Rate in Bytes:

+    The bitrate r is typically defined in bits.
+Since we need to process data in bytes, we convert it to bytes by dividing by 8.
+    For KECCAK_BITRATE = 1088, the rate in bytes is 1088 / 8 = 136 bytes.

+Process Full Blocks of Data:

+    The function processes the input data in chunks of rate_bytes (136 bytes).
+    For each full block of rate_bytes, XOR the input data with the corresponding part of the state.
+    After XOR-ing, apply the Keccak permutation to mix the state.

+Handle the Remaining Data:

+    If the input data length is not a multiple of rate_bytes, there will be leftover data less than rate_bytes.
+    Copy the remaining data into the dataQueue to be handled later during padding.

 ### String everything together